 Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.
+Check out my community at SKOOL too!

 My Online Paint-making course at Skool.com

-Why do this?
+Why do online?

 I’m always trying to schedule workshops and other events out here at Wild Ozark, but the weather always interferes.